sensel/morph-docs/docs/morph_software.md

 #### Ableton Live Control Surface

 Using our control surface script, the Morph and the music Overlays can provide automatic effect mappings and remote control over features in Live to extend your productivity.
+Not only can you play instruments, but you can control effects on different tracks, use pressure to add send effects, launch clips, overdub, and more.

+##### Video Tutorial
 A complete video tutorial that covers all the below is available on [our YouTube channel](https://youtu.be/WwEsItppiiY).

+##### Download, Install, & Setup
 Download the script from the [Sensel web store](https://sensel.com/collections/sound-packs/products/ableton-live-remote-script-pack) and run the installer for Mac or Windows.
 This will install the sample Live set in your Documents folder and the script files into:

 * Windows: C:\Program Files\Ableton\Live 10.x.x\Resources\MIDI Remote Scripts